University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 • Use a combination of LWOP and accrued leave while receiving Workers’ Compensation.

-During the first three months in which an employee is off, they may use any combination of leave and LWOP.
+During the first three months the employee is off, they may use any combination of leave and LWOP.

-As of month four, University policy does not allow for an employee to move back and forth from a paid leave to LWOP status.
+As of month four, an employee who is on LWOP may schedule a minimum of eight hours of paid leave to maintain eligibility for University-sponsored employee benefits and/or to cover their portion of the insurance premiums.
+Other than this exception, University policy does not allow an employee to move back and forth from paid leave to LWOP status.

 See also SPPM 2.30.